PrincetonUniversity/advanced-command-line/05_find/README.md

 Once you have a list of files, you may like to operate on them.
 We will cover `xargs` next, which is more powerful and general than the `-exec` of find, but two actions are worth mentioning:
  - `-delete`: Delete the matching files.
-Importantly, this reverse traversal to use the `-depth` option so directory contents are deleted before attempting to delete the directory itself.
+Importantly, this automatically sets traversal to use the `-depth` option.
+This way directory contents are deleted before attempting to delete the directory itself.
 Deleting all empty files, slurm outputs, or files above/below a certain size is very handy!
  - `-print0`: This prints matches separated by a null character and simplifies piping to xargs.

 ### EXERCISE
 Find all empty files and directories and delete them.
-Remove the `text.txt` file at the bottom of the deep directory and rerun the deletion command.
+Remove the `text.txt` file at the bottom of the deep directory and rerun the last deletion command.

 ## xargs
-We are going to use a limited set of `xargs` which will hopefully be enough to do basic jobs while motivating you to learn more if needed.
+We are going to use a basic set of `xargs` commands which will be enough to do many jobs while motivating you to learn more for advanced operations.

 If you have tried to use process substitution to pass a lot of files as arguments, say `rm $(ls *.txt)` you may have run into an error about providing